michaelmcmillan/macchiato/readme.md

 ### To-do
 If you want to help out please do a pull request.
 These are some of the things that needs twerking:
+* Feature: Show percentage/seconds played of a track
 * Improve the user experience
 * Use an xml-lib to create the Soap-requests.
 * Feature: Choose from a set of sounds.